Sally Morgan (artist): Early life, education, and personal life

-Author
+Author (book writer)

 The story of her discovery of her family's past is told in the 1987 multiple biographies My Place, which sold over half a million copies in Australia.
 It has also been published in Europe, Asia and the United States.
 It told a story that many people didn't know; of children taken from their mothers, slavery, abuse and fear because their skin was a different colour.

 Sally Morgan's second book, Wanamurraganya, was a biography of her grandfather.
 She has also collaborated with artist and illustrator Bronwyn Bancroft on children's books, including Dan's Grandpa (1996).

 Morgan is the director at the Centre for Indigenous History and the Arts at the University of Western Australia.
 She has received several awards: My Place won the Human Rights and Equal Opportunity Commission humanitarian award in 1987, the Western Australia Week literary award for non-fiction in 1988, and the 1990 Order of Australia Book Prize.
 In 1993, international art historians selected Morgan's print Outback, as one of 30 paintings and sculptures for reproduction on a stamp, celebrating the Universal Declaration of Human Rights.